-The risk that our lending and investment activities give rise to unintended environmental (including climate change), social and economic consequences
+The risk that our lending and investment activities give rise to unintended biodiversity and/ or physical climate deterioration through not managing transition risk in alignment with the

-Read more on page $\underline{\textbf{28}}$ and page 47, pages 94 to 105 of the Investec Group's 2022 integrated and strategic annual report and the Investec Group's 2022 sustainability report which will be available on our website at the end of June 2022
+Read more on pages 140, 159 and 160 and page 107 to 122 of the Investec Group's 2023 integrated and strategic annual report, and the Investec Group's 2023 sustainability report which is published and available on our website: www.investec.com

-- · Investec has a holistic approach to sustainability, which runs beyond recognising our own footprint on the environment, includes our many community activities and is based on a broader responsibility to our environment and society - · Accordingly, sustainability and climaterelated (including ESG) risk considerations are considered by the relevant credit committee or investment committee when making lending or investment decisions - There is also oversight by the Group ESG Executive Committee and the Social and Ethics Committee on general ESG issues, including climate-related - The Group ESG Executive Committee coordinates general sustainability and climate-related (including ESG) risks and opportunities across geographies and businesses from both a strategy and policy perspective.
+- · We recognise the complexity and urgency of climate change.
+We are committed to supporting the transition to a clean and energy efficient world while preserving biodiversity and the wellbeing of our people and our planet - Investec's climate change position statement and climate change framework stems from the belief that the greatest impact we can have is to partner with our clients to decarbonise their activities and to offer products and services that help accelerate a cleaner and healthier world - Our environmental policy considers the risks and opportunities that climate change, nature and biodiversity degradation present to the global economy - · Accordingly, climate-related, nature-related and biodiversity risks are considered by the relevant credit committee or investment committee when making lending or investment decisions - There is also oversight by the Group ESG Executive Committee and the DLC Social and Ethics Committee on general sustainability issues, including climate-related, nature-related and - The Group ESG Executive Committee coordinates climate-related and biodiversity risks and opportunities across geographies and businesses from both a strategy and policy perspective.

-We take a cautious approach with respect to industries that are known to have negative consequences to climate change or that cause environmental damage.
-Financial risk from climate change is a highly important topic which helps to inform decisions.
-We acknowledge that our approach is still work in progress and will continue to develop this over time.
+We take a cautious approach with respect to industries that are known to have negative consequences on climate change or that cause environmental and/or biodiversity damage.
+Financial risk from climate change, nature and biodiversity is a highly important topic which helps to inform decisions.
+We acknowledge that our approach will evolve as new regulations, recommendations and best practices regarding climate, nature and biodiversity (in specific the Task force for Nature Related Financial Disclosures (TNFD)) matures.